-Vaser liposuction is the most effective and least invasive type of surgical fat removal, but laser and tumescent (standard) liposuction still have unique benefits that make them ideally suited to certain patients.
-Whether you’re preparing for a liposuction consultation or simply interested in body contouring, understanding the differences between these three techniques will help you make more informed choices.
+Vaser liposuction is a very effective type of surgical fat removal and is one of several liposuction techniques available.
+Whether you are preparing for a liposuction consultation or simply interested in body contouring, understanding the differences between these three techniques will help you make more informed choices.

 To learn more about the various types of liposuction Dr. Weinrach performs, consult the guide below or contact us by phone at (480) 725-2726.
 We’ll be happy to answer any of your specific questions.

 Although Vaser liposuction sounds similar to laser liposuction, these procedures use two distinct processes to remove unwanted fat.
 During Vaser liposuction, an ultrasonic probe distributes ultrasound energy throughout fatty tissue to emulsify it in preparation for removal.
 Laser liposuction, also known as SmartLipo, is a completely different technique that uses a cannula equipped with a medical laser that heats the skin and “melts” fat cells before they are suctioned out.

 Both procedures produce heat to liquefy fat, but the Vaser probe is capable of warming adipose tissue more gently.
 This gentle, uniform warming action is less likely to burn nearby skin and blood vessels than the focused, intense heat produced by lasers.
 Ultrasound waves also break down fat more efficiently than laser energy because they “vibrate” targeted cells, which encourages them to separate.
 Vaser liposuction is, therefore, a safer and more effective procedure than laser-assisted liposuction.